The first time you see your spouse-to-be on your wedding day is probably the most anticipated part of your wedding day.

 4. Ceremony and then party some more!

-All or most of the formal photos can be done before.
-One example is to do immediate family before the ceremony.
-Then, do photos with the elderly and/or larger group(s) involving extended family that couldn't all make it early in the day and/or who didn't want to be there super early.
+All or most of the formal photos can be done before your ceremony.
+Or another example is to do immediate family before the ceremony. then, do photos with the elderly and/or larger group(s) involving extended family that couldn't all make it early in the day and/or who didn't want to be there super early.

-Either way, this limits the amount of taken up right after the ceremony and before the reception so people don't get too antsy as everyone else heads to party.
+Either way, having a first look and then formals before the ceremony limits the amount of time taken up right after the ceremony and before the reception so people don't get too antsy as everyone else heads to party.
+It also allows your photographer(s) to have more time to get reception area shots, if you’d like to have that photographed before guests enter!

 Cons to Doing a Modern First Look